 Unfortunately, there are no general rules or guidelines for the selection of the rate-based approach instead of the EQ model.
 Similarly, it is not obvious under which circumstances the EQ model will suffice for sizing a column for a specified separation task.
 Some authors argue that the rate-based models should always be preferred to circumvent the selection of an inadequate model (Taylor et al., 2003).
 However, the general superiority of the rate-based model, which requires much more parameters in comparison to the EQ model, has not been proven yet.
-In order to support the decision-making processes in packed columns is presented in this paper.
+In order to support the decision-making process, a systematic evaluation of the major differences resulting from EQ and RB modeling of distillation processes in packed columns is presented in this paper.
 For the separation of binary mixtures the only reason for significant differences in the results of the EQ and RB models are inappropriate HETP values, since the composition trajectory is linear.
 By means of an adaption of the HETP value the resulting composition profiles can be aligned.
 However, the adapted HETP values might not be constant requiring variation along the column height (cf. Figure 1, left).